 Important Eligibility Considerations

-- If a scholarship recipient changes degree programs and/or or does not maintain the eligibility requirements during the award period, the scholarship offer(s) may be rescinded and the funds, if disbursed, will be returned to the College of Arts and Sciences.
+- If a scholarship recipient changes degree programs and/or or does not maintain the eligibility requirements during the scholarship period, the scholarship offer(s) may be rescinded and the funds, if disbursed, will be returned to the College of Arts and Sciences.

 Nov.
 30 – FAFSA/WASFA Priority Deadline for Current Students

 Jan.
-31 – Scholarship Applications due
+31 – Scholarship Application due

 Jan.
 31 – FAFSA/WASFA Priority Deadline for New Students